microsoft/pybryt/README.md

 **Auto-assessment python library for teaching and learning**

-- The pybryt Library is a FREE Open Source Python Library that provides auto assessment of grading submissions.
+- The PyBryt Library is a FREE Open Source Python Library that provides auto assessment of grading submissions.
 Our goal is to empower students and educators to learn about technology through fun, guided, hands-on content aimed at specific learning goals.

-- The pybryt Library is a Open Source Python Library - focused on the auto assessment and validation of Python coding.
+- The PyBryt Library is a Open Source Python Library - focused on the auto assessment and validation of Python coding.

-- The pybryt library has been developed under open source to support learning and training institutions to auto assess the work completed by learners.
+- The PyBryt library has been developed under open source to support learning and training institutions to auto assess the work completed by learners.

 ![](/images/seymourgoals.PNG)